 You can buy some of these products over the counter.
 Others require a prescription.
 Certain health insurance plans cover the cost of nicotine replacement products.
-Your health care provider can help you decide which product is right for you.
+Your health care professional can help you decide which product is right for you.

 Bupropion is an antidepressant.
 It helps reduce both the urge to smoke and withdrawal symptoms.
-It must be prescribed by your health care provider.
+It must be prescribed by your health care professional.
 The treatment begins 2 weeks before your quit date.
 Treatment usually lasts about 7–12 weeks, but it can last longer if necessary.
 Bupropion can be used with nicotine replacement therapy.
 Possible side effects include dry mouth, difficulty sleeping, dizziness, headaches, and skin rashes.

 Varenicline is another drug that is prescribed to people who are trying to quit smoking.
 This drug blocks the pleasant effects of nicotine on the brain, which can help break the addiction cycle.
 The treatment begins 1 week before your quit date.
 Treatment lasts 12 weeks.
 Possible side effects include unusual dreams and stomach upset.

 Both bupropion and varenicline have been linked to depression, changes in behavior, hostility, agitation, and thoughts of suicide.
-If you experience changes in behavior or suicidal thoughts while taking either drug, stop taking the medication and report your symptoms to your health care provider.
+If you experience changes in behavior or suicidal thoughts while taking either drug, stop taking the medication and report your symptoms to your health care professional.

 Varenicline has not been studied in pregnant women.
 Information about bupropion is limited but it does not appear to cause problems in pregnancy.
 Both drugs can be passed to your baby in breast milk.
 Most experts recommend using these drugs during pregnancy only if the benefits of quitting outweigh their possible risks to your pregnancy.

 Quitting smoking can unmask undiagnosed depression.
 Many smokers are unaware that they have depression and that they are using nicotine as a self-treatment.
 Signs and symptoms of depression include feeling sad, lack of interest in activities you used to enjoy, and sleeping too much or having trouble falling asleep.
 These feelings happen nearly every day and last for at least 2 weeks.
-If you think you have depression, contact your health care provider.
+If you think you have depression, contact your health care professional.
 There are treatments that can help you feel better.
 If you have thoughts of suicide, seek help right away.

-Carcinogens: Substances that promote cancer.
+Carcinogens: Any substances that cause cancer.

 Depression: Feelings of sadness for periods of at least 2 weeks.